erroronline1/caro/readme.md

 length[record_overview] = 1024 ; display of record summaries
 length [products_per_slide] = 6 ; less creates more slides, more grows the respective boxes

-messages[reminder] = 20 ; if not diables within the user settings an annoying reminder will be read out loud on more than the configured amount of unread messages
+messages[reminder] = "25, 37, 50" ; up to three thresholds to escalate reminder over unread messages "toast, speechSynthesis, dialog", on values like "25, 50" the most annoying reminders are used e.g. speechSynthesis and dialog

 quality[qr_errorlevel] = 'L' ; `'L'`, `'M'`, `'Q'` or `'H'` - H for maximum error tolerance but higher pixel density quality[risk_acceptance_level] = 4 ; product of probability times damage to be highlighted, according to count of respective values within the language files